Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: A Framework Based on Gutenberg and Wulff-Nilsen's Approach

-The framework by Gutenberg and Wilff-Nilsen in \cite{previous} is an extension of the fundamental framework.
+From now on, we can suppose that there are no insertions.
+The framework by Gutenberg and Wulff-Nilsen in \cite{previous} is an extension of the fundamental framework.
 We create $L = O(\log n)$ layers indexed increasingly from bottom to top.
-The next layer of layer $i$ is layer $i - 1$ and the previous layer of layer $i$ is layer $i + 1$.
+The layer below layer $i$ is layer $i - 1$ and the layer above layer $i$ is layer $i + 1$.
 For each layer $i$, a subset of center vertices $C_i$ is given as a parameter.
 For the top layer $L$, $C_L = \ver$.
 For each layer $i$, we employ a data structure $S_i$ that supports a batch deletion of up to $2 ^ i$ vertices $D_i \subset V$.
-Each layer $i$ is rebuilt exactly per $2 ^ i$ updates, and the set $D_i$ is the set of vertices deleted since layer $i$ is last rebuilt, so $\abs{D_i} \le 2 ^ i$ and the batch deletion is always within its limitation.
-All layers are rebuilt initially.
-Therefore, every time a layer is rebuilt, all layers below it are rebuilt.
-When layers are rebuilt, their corresponding rebuild steps are invoked from top to bottom (i.e. in decreasing order of indices).
-The data structure for layer $i$ computes for each $(s, t) \in (V \backslash D_i) ^ 2$ some surviving $s$-$t$ path that is at most as long as the shortest $s$-$t$ path in $G \backslash (D_i \cup C_{i - 1})$ through $C_i$ (Suppose $C_{-1} = \emptyset$).
+Each layer $i$ is preprocessed exactly per $2 ^ i$ updates, and the set $D_i$ is the set of vertices deleted since layer $i$ is last preprocessed, so $\abs{D_i} \le 2 ^ i$ and the batch deletion is always within its limitation.
+All layers are preprocessed initially.
+Therefore, every time a layer is preprocessed, all layers below it are preprocessed.
+When multiple layers are preprocessed, their corresponding preprocessing steps are invoked from top to bottom (i.e. in decreasing order of indices).
+The data structure for layer $i$ computes for each $(s, t) \in (V \backslash D_i) ^ 2$ some surviving $s$-$t$ path that is at most as long as the shortest $s$-$t$ path in $G \backslash C_{i - 1}$ through $C_i$ (Suppose $C_{-1} = \emptyset$).
 From a telescoping argument, if we combine the results from layer $i$ to layer $0$, we find the shortest paths through $C_i$.
-Since $C_L = \ver$, combining all layers give us the globally shortest paths.
+Since $C_L = \ver$, combining all layers gives us the globally shortest paths.

-The framework ensures that in order to get a data structure for the fully dynamic APSP problem, we only need to design those layers for the decremental problem.
-In \cite{previous}, they implicitly showed the following lemma: